 - Rubbing alcohol.
 Put it on a cotton swab or ball, and rub the spot.
 Leave it overnight; in the morning you can wipe it off with a damp cloth.

-- From DIY Network, a homemade recipe: mix equal parts lemon juice and cream of tartar until it forms a paste.
-“Simply work the paste into the spot with a soft cloth, and if soils remain after working it in, let it sit for a few hours.
-Come back and apply a little more paste, work it in and wipe clean.”
+- To remove dirt, mix equal parts lemon juice and cream of tartar until it forms a paste.
+Use a soft cloth to work the paste into the spot.
+You can let it sit for up to several hours if needed to remove the stain.
+Later, apply a little more paste and work it in, and then wipe all the paste off.